Pot Size: 1.5 litre

-Description: From one of our annual trips to Italy where this hybrid has been cultivated for a long time.
+Description: From one of our annual trips to Italy where this hybrid has been cultivated since Roman times.
 Considered to be a species initially described in 1854 as R. microglossum, but revised by Peter Yeo in 1966 as a hybrid.
-Arising from creeping rhizomatous drought tolerant roots, with sometimes arching stems to around 60 cm tall, all depending on growing conditions.
-Bearing up to 19 ‘leaves’ (cladodes or flattened stems) to 14cm long by 4.5cm wide obovate-lanceolate with sharp tips.
-Bearing either above or below the cladode a small cluster of white and purple female (males not known) flowers opening in succession, all subtended by narrow bracts only 2.5-3mm wide with no more than 3-4 veins.
-Followed when pollinated (by another species) by plump bright red fruit to 11mm wide.
-Best grown in shade.
+Arising from creeping rhizomatous drought tolerant roots, with depending on growing conditions, arching stems to 60 cm.
+Bearing up to 19 ‘leaves’ (cladodes/flattened stems) to 14cm long by 4.5cm wide obovate-lanceolate with long tips.
+Bearing either above or below the cladode a small cluster of white and purple female (males unknown) flowers opening in succession, all subtended by narrow bracts only 2.5-3mm wide with no more than 3-4 veins.
+Followed when pollinated (by a species) by plump bright red fruit to 11mm wide.
+Best grown in shade that does not waterlog.

 For a full listing of all plants by their generic name click on a letter to find plants alphabetically

 Crûg Farm Plants, Griffith's Crossing, Caernarfon, Gwynedd, LL55 1TU.